kubedb/docs/docs/guides/percona-xtradb/quickstart/overview/index.md

 - `spec.version` is the name of the PerconaXtraDBVersion CRD where the docker images are specified.
 In this tutorial, a PerconaXtraDB `8.0.26` database is going to create.
 - `spec.storageType` specifies the type of storage that will be used for PerconaXtraDB database.
 It can be `Durable` or `Ephemeral`.
 Default value of this field is `Durable`.
 If `Ephemeral` is used then KubeDB will create PerconaXtraDB database using `EmptyDir` volume.
 In this case, you don't have to specify `spec.storage` field.
 This is useful for testing purposes.
 - `spec.storage` specifies the StorageClass of PVC dynamically allocated to store data for this database.
-This storage spec will be passed to the PetSet created by KubeDB operator to run database pods.
+This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
 You can specify any StorageClass available in your cluster with appropriate resource requests.
-- `spec.deletionPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `PerconaXtraDB` crd or which resources KubeDB should keep or delete when you delete `PerconaXtraDB` crd.
-If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.deletionPolicy` is set to `DoNotTerminate`.
+- `spec.terminationPolicy` or `spec.deletionPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `PerconaXtraDB` crd or which resources KubeDB should keep or delete when you delete `PerconaXtraDB` crd.
+If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.terminationPolicy` is set to `DoNotTerminate`.

 > Note: `spec.storage` section is used to create PVC for database pod.
 It will create PVC with storage size specified in `storage.resources.requests` field.
 Don't specify limits here.
 PVC does not get resized automatically.